- January 25, 2023

-Data Sovereignty and the GDPR
+Data sovereignty laws and the courts

 Data Sovereignty and SaaS usually don’t mix

 Because of the distributed nature of the cloud, where data is stored may not be known to a customer or the SaaS provider may not be able to ensure storage in a specific geographic location.
 Furthermore, most SaaS cloud platforms are not designed with data sovereignty in mind.
 For example, many SaaS platforms are designed around a single data center, meaning SaaS cloud subscribers agree to store their data in the vendor’s cloud infrastructure no matter where it is, usually in one or two countries.
 To ensure against misunderstandings, both the customer and SaaS provider must take extra precautions to ensure all data sovereignty requirements can be met.
 Potential customers should be aware of their data sovereignty requirements and ask the vendor if they support specific country laws.
 SaaS providers should limit their data sovereignty claims to only those countries where they have data centers.

 Read More: Is Data Sovereignty a Myth in the Age of the Cloud

 Basic data sovereignty topics to discuss with cloud vendors:

 - Where the data will be stored: Finding out where data is stored is not always obvious for the current generation of cloud and SaaS hosted services.
 Who decides on the geographical location of your data?
 Does your service provider have a mandate to request your consent to move your data interstate or even internationally?
 The world of distributed infrastructure running cloud services means that it is difficult to be sure as to the sovereignty of your data when it resides in the hands of a third party.
 Additionally, have backup copies been made?
 Where are they stored?